OzieX-Git/adblock-dns-webinterface/README.md

 3. **Obfuscated browser launch**
    `openBrowser()` starts the default browser using `rundll32` – a method also employed by malware to send silent HTTP requests.

+   **Why do 4 out of 72 engines flag this file?**
+The app needs **administrator privileges** to change your DNS settings.
+To do that it:

+- Starts itself with **hidden elevated rights** (like many system tools do)
+- Runs `netsh`, `ipconfig`, and **PowerShell commands** – always hidden
+- Installs a **local DNS server** on your own machine (127.0.0.1:53)
+- Opens a **local web interface** on 127.0.0.1:8080 for configuration
+- Can optionally register itself for **autostart** (Windows startup)

+These are all normal behaviours for DNS‑based ad blockers, but they overlap with techniques used by some malware.
+**The app never sends your data anywhere – everything stays on your computer.**

+Click the arrow below to see a detailed breakdown of each detection and the corresponding code locations.

 </details>

 ## 📚 Blocklists & Acknowledgements